jeffpar/basicdos/docs/index.md

     TYPE PRIMES.BAS | CASE

-the interpreter opens a PIPE$ handle to create a simple FIFO queue and passes the handle as STDIN for a new background session running CASE.COM, a simple BASIC-DOS I/O filter program that upper-cases letters.
+the interpreter opens a PIPE$ handle to create a FIFO queue and passes the handle as STDIN for a new background session running CASE.COM, a simple BASIC-DOS I/O filter program that upper-cases letters.